Writing for BJGP Open: research

 Contributing to BJGP Open

 BJGP Open accepts submissions from authors worldwide and benefits from the expertise of our peer reviewers.
-Select 'Submit article' to access the ScholarOne Manuscripts submission system.
+General guidance on the preparation of manuscripts for submission is available at ICMJE and specific comments on BJGP Open requirements are below.
+Select 'Submit' to access the ScholarOne Manuscripts submission system.

 - Research articles